 Every day, every hour, we are facing a new world of uncertainty.
 In a world of unknowns, what we do know is that the health of our community, volunteers, and staff are what matters most.
 We want you to know that:

-- All of GLT’s events are cancelled through April.
+- All of GLT’s in-person events were cancelled through June.
 We will be continually re-assessing our approach, and look forward to getting together with you all when safe.

 - Our office is closed and the staff is working remotely.
 It would be best to email staff, rather than calling our office line.

 - Our website will be a resource of updates and information.
 If you are on Facebook or Instagram, look for our daily posts—we will provide you with important information, interesting nature links, learning opportunities, and updates on our programming.
 We will offer free guided hikes and walks just as soon as it is reasonable to do so.